 If you are growing indoors, you will want to get rid of any excess hot air by using a ventilation system and/or an exhaust fan.
 When you are doing this, you will also want to make sure that the hot air that is being ventilated out of the grow room goes through a filtration process to get rid of the smell of the cannabis plant.
 You will want to remain incognito and not notify all of your neighbors about your business of growing such a wonderful plant indoors!
 One suggestion is to purchase a fan that possess’ a built in carbon scrubber, to reduce the hot air in the room.

 Another option is to create a situation where air will circulate in the room.
 An oscillating fan is a very good choice.
 This may run you about 20 dollars for a fan that can do the job!
 Outdoors, if you have plants that have been compromised from the heat, it is important to treat them with extra care.
 If you can provide shade for them this is a good choice.
-Just remember, they may need weeks to recover from this heat stress.
+Just remember, they may need weeks to recover from cannabis plants heat stress.

 - Light for your plants: